 - A researcher applies for a post on a team at the Finnish Institute for Health and Welfare led by Professor X. The researcher worked on their doctoral dissertation while on Professor X’s team at the Institute, but also while working at the Faculty of Biological and Environmental Sciences of the University of Helsinki.
 The researcher obtained their doctoral degree from the University of Helsinki.
 The site of research changes after the doctorate, but the research environment does not.
 The mobility requirement is not met.

-- A researcher applies for a post at the Department of Biological and Environmental Science of the University of Jyväskylä.
+- A researcher applies for a post at the University of Jyväskylä Department of Biological and Environmental Science.
 The researcher wants to work for a year at Harvard University during the funding period and has an invitation letter from Harvard.
-They completed and defended their doctoral dissertation at the Faculty of Mathematics and Science of the University of Jyväskylä.
+They completed their doctoral thesis at the Department and defended their doctoral dissertation at the Faculty of Mathematics and Science of the University of Jyväskylä.
 The site of research does not change.
 The mobility is mobility during the project.
 The mobility requirement is not met.

 Researcher changes research environments for at least six months after PhD completion